TheBeachLab/myComputing/README.md

 Try to scan something through xsane or manually using the device name shown in the step above:

 `scanimage --device "genesys:libusb:001:004" --format=png > test.png`

+### eGPU Nvidia RTX2070 Super in a Razer X Thunderbolt external enclosure

+First make sure that your BIOS has a security setting that allows you to use the Thunderbolt port as a display port.
+Install the `nvidia nvidia-settings nvidia-utils opencl-nvidia cuda cudnn nvtop` packages.
+You can use the card as a coprocessor for training neural networks, blender cycles, etc. But if you want to use Blender EEVEE, X-Plane, etc you need to connect an external monitor to the card and switch GPUs.

+How to switch GPUs for internal to eGPU:

+- Clone the following repository <https://github.com/TheBeachLab/gswitch>
+- Follow the installation instructions
+- To switch to eGPU `sudo gswitch egpu`
+- To switch to internal `sudo gswitch internal`

 ### eGPU Beast 8.5c